Why Flexible Learning?

 Task Force on Flexible Learning

-Chancellor Subbaswamy has laid out his vision for a flexible university in this White Paper, and challenged the UMass Amherst community to think critically about the future of our campus and what role flexible instruction and flexible learning should play.
-The white paper proposes establishing a Task Force on Flexible Learning, charged with drafting a strategic plan that will articulate a vision of future flexible learning for our campus; guiding principles and goals; analysis of our campus’ strengths, weaknesses, opportunities, and threats with respect to flexible learning; recommended action/implementation steps and possible timelines; and success indicators.
+Chancellor Subbaswamy laid out his vision for a flexible university in this White Paper, and challenged the UMass Amherst community to think critically about the future of our campus and what role flexible instruction and flexible learning should play.
+The white paper proposed establishing a Task Force on Flexible Learning, charged with drafting a strategic plan that will articulate a vision of future flexible learning for our campus; guiding principles and goals; analysis of our campus’ strengths, weaknesses, opportunities, and threats with respect to flexible learning; recommended action/implementation steps and possible timelines; and success indicators.
+The Task Force met during Spring 2021, producing the interim and final reports below.

-The Task Force will be guided by a series of subgroups on 1.)
+Membership on the Task Force was expansive, with more than 50 members from the campus community including undergraduate and graduates students, faculty from all academic colleges, staff, and representatives from Faculty Senate and Massachusetts Society of Professors.
+Its work was guided by a series of subgroups on 1.)
 Instruction, Pedagogy, and Technology, 2.)
 Student Experience and Equity, 3.)
 Workload and Support, 4.)
 Finances, and 5.)
 Academic Calendar, Registration, and Facilities.

 Readings of Interest